hannahmetzler/hannahmetzler.github.io/cv.md

 * 2003-2007: Conservatory of Vorarlberg, Violoncello, Feldkirch, Austria

-___

 ## Research Experience

 * Since 03/2020: Postdoctoral researcher in Social Computational Science, Complexity Science Hub & Unit Suicide Research and Mental Health Promotion at Medical University of Vienna
 * 10/2019 – 02/2020: Senior researcher and project manager at the Open and Reproducible Research Group at Know-Center - Research Center for Data-Driven Business & Big Data Analytics, Graz
-* 03/2019 - 09/2019: Independent researcher at the Institute for Globally Distributed Open Research and Education (IGDORE)
+* 03/2019 - 09/2019: Independent researcher at the Institute for Globally Distributed Open Research and Education - [IGDORE](https://igdore.org/)
 * 10/2014 - 12/2018: Doctoral researcher at École Normale Supérieure Paris, Laboratory of Cognitive and Computational Neuroscience, Social Cognition Group
 * 2013-2014: Lab rotations during the first year of the Doctoral program at “Ecole des Neurosciences Paris”
       - Sexual cognition & homosexuality: Brain anatomy and the older brother-effect, École Normale Supérieure, with Franck Ramus